lexytxt/messagesfrom061/messages/cookie-cutter.md

 out
 like paper dolls.

-The realization
+But when
-slapped her across the face:
+“perfect”doesn’t
-“perfect”doesn’t even exist
+even exist
-but done does.
+and done does.

 So she throws
 out